Texas Residency (In State)

-A copy of your transcript from a Texas high school howing attendance or graduation within the past 12 months.
+- A copy of your transcript from a Texas high school showing attendance or graduation within the past 12 months.

-Canceled checks, bank statements, or utility bills in your name covering each of the twelve months prior to registration.
+- Canceled checks, bank statements, or utility bills in your name covering each of the 12 months prior to registration.

 Tuition is determined on an individual basis after complete documentation is submitted and reviewed by the Admissions Office.

 If you are a Foreign National who has been granted Permanent Resident status that is not